 Radiation therapy

 Radiation therapy uses a controlled dose of radiation to kill or damage cancer cells.
-For head and neck cancer, the radiation is usually in the form of x-ray beams that come from a machine outside the body.
+For head and neck cancer, it is most often given with external beam radiation therapy (EBRT).

-This is called external beam radiation therapy (EBRT), and it is often delivered using a technique called intensity modulated radiation therapy (IMRT).
-This technique targets the radiation precisely to the cancer, which reduces treatment time and causes as little harm as possible to nearby healthy tissue.
+A technique called intensity modulated radiation therapy (IMRT) targets the radiation precisely to the cancer, which reduces treatment time and causes as little harm as possible to nearby healthy tissue.

-- As the main treatment – for some pharyngeal and laryngeal cancers, radiation therapy will be the main treatment, with the aim of destroying the cancer while maintaining normal speech, swallowing and breathing.
+• As the main treatment – for some pharyngeal and laryngeal cancers, radiation therapy will be the main treatment, with the aim of destroying the cancer while maintaining normal speech, swallowing and breathing.
 Sometimes chemotherapy will also be used to make the radiation work better (chemoradiation).
+Radiation treatment usually is given daily for 7 weeks for mucosal head and neck cancers, but this may vary from person to person.

-- After surgery – radiation therapy is often used after surgery for head and neck cancers (adjuvant treatment).
+• After surgery – radiation therapy is often used after surgery for head and neck cancers (adjuvant treatment).
 The aim is to destroy any remaining cancer cells and reduce the chance of the cancer coming back.
+You will probably start radiation therapy as soon as your wounds have healed and you’ve recovered your strength, which should be within 6 weeks.
 Adjuvant radiation therapy is sometimes given together with chemotherapy (chemoradiation).
+This is usually given for about 6–7 weeks, but may vary person to person.

-You will be fitted for a plastic mask called an immobilisation mask, which you will wear for 10–20 minutes at each session.
-The mask helps you keep still and ensures the radiation is targeted at the same area.
+You wear be fitted for a plastic mask called an immobilisation mask, which you will wear for 10–20 minutes at each session.
+It helps you keep still and makes sure the radiation is targeted at the same area at each treatment session.

 Side effects of radiation therapy